-- 1. Press the Page key or the Menu icon I to open the Main Menu. - In the Main Menu, scroll down and select the Sun & Moon icon.
+- 1. Press the Page button or the Menu icon I to open the Main Menu. - In the Main Menu, scroll down and select the Sun & Moon icon.

-To view information for a different date and time:
+To set the date and time:

-- To view the sun and moon information for a specific date or time, highlight each field, then press the Thumb Stick In to begin data entry of individual characters. - To display the current date and time, highlight the page Option Menu and press the Thumb Stick In to display Use Current Time.
-Press the Thumb Stick In.
+- 1. For the Date and Current Time, highlight each field, then press the Thumb Stick In to begin data entry of individual characters. - To display the current date and time, highlight the page Option Menu and press the Thumb Stick In to display Use Current Time and then press the Thumb Stick In.